Reasonable notice/termination pay and severance are different. An employee is entitled to severance when:

 If an employee has been terminated without cause, they may be entitled to reasonable notice or pay in lieu of notice.

-If you have been terminated for just cause by your employer, you may want to seek legal advice.
+If the termination is for just cause, the employee may want to seek legal advice.

 If an employer has legally placed an employee on a temporary layoff, the employee will not be entitled to reasonable notice.
 If you have questions about the legality of your layoff, you may want to seek legal advice.

-If your layoff was legal, you may want to apply for employment insurance for the duration of your layoff.
+If the layoff was legal, employment insurance may be an option for the duration of the layoff.

-If your layoff was illegal, it may amount to constructive dismissal, and you could be entitled to reasonable notice or pay in lieu of notice.
+If your layoff was illegal, it may amount to constructive dismissal, and the employee could be entitled to reasonable notice or pay in lieu of notice.